Information on how to apply for the Graham Bull prize in clinical science and Goulstonian lectureship.

 The award is open to RCP members and fellows who must apply for their own work to be considered.
 The sum of £1,000 is offered on a competitive basis each year.

-The winner of this prize will be invited to deliver the Goulstonian Lecture, an annual lecture endowed in 1635 by Mrs Ellen Goulston in memory of her husband, Dr Theodore Goulston FRCP.
+The winner of the prize will be invited to deliver the Goulstonian lecture, an annual lecture endowed in 1635 by Mrs Ellen Goulston in memory of her husband, Dr Theodore Goulston FRCP.

 Researchers must be under the age of 45 on the application closing date (as per the terms of the original bequest), and must be a member or fellow of RCP London.

-Please do not send any additional information as the panel will only review information contained in your CV, application form and publication list.
+Please do not send any additional information as the panel will only review your CV, application form and publication list.

-For more information about this award, contact the funding and awards administrator:
+For any further queries please contact the funding and awards administrator: